kellim/hearthstone-card-search-app/README.md

 ## Trademark Info

 Hearthstone is a trademark or registered trademark of Blizzard Entertainment, Inc., in the U.S. and/or other countries.
-I'm not associated with Blizzard, Inc. but have created this app in accordance to policy in the [Blizzard FAQ](http://us.blizzard.com/en-us/company/about/legal-faq.html).